 How Do I Reactivate My Box.com Account?

-All you need to do is go to the reactivation page on the Box.com website and enter the email address used originally for the Box account.
+All you need to do is go to the reactivation page on the Box.com website and enter the email address used originally for the Box platform.

 If you’re not eligible for reactivation, you will receive an error message.
 Those that are eligible will be redirected to the confirmation page.